The Kennel Club Assured Breeders

 Health screening schemes

-The Kennel Club works with a number of organisations to help breeders assess which dogs to use for breeding, with the aim of reducing the incidence of health issues in future generations.
+We work with a number of organisations to help breeders assess which of their dogs to use for breeding, with the aim of reducing the incidence of health issues in future generations.

 The BVA/KC Hip Scoring Scheme